steven-liou/console-puts/README.md

-    interview('Live // coding')// Anything after comment characters will automatically be commented out interview('Live >> coding')>> Anything after noise characters will automatically be commented out interview('Live  coding')  Anything after two consecutive spaces will automatically be commented out "This is line 1"  two spaces after valid code will automatically be commented out "This is line 1"; a ; and a space after valid code will automatically be commented out
+    interview('Live // coding')// Anything after comment characters will automatically be commented out interview('Live >> coding')>> Anything after noise characters will automatically be commented out interview('Live  coding')  Anything after two consecutive spaces will automatically be commented out

     // Result after motion
     console.log(interview('Live ; coding')); // Anything after end of line character will automatically be commented out